DPDK/dpdk/doc/guides/prog_guide/bbdev.rst

 The ``length`` is total size of the CBs inclusive of any CRC24A and CRC24B in case they were appended by the application.

+Figure :numref:`figure_turbo_tb_decode` above
-Figure 13.2 above showing the Turbo decoding of CBs using BBDEV interface in TB-mode is also valid for LDPC decode.
+showing the Turbo decoding of CBs using BBDEV interface in TB-mode is also valid for LDPC decode.

 Sample code